frederic-perez/AmE-dictionary/data/idioms.md

 __set (something) out__
 __set about (doing something)__ To undertake a task; to begin doing something. _After the meeting, I’ll set about writing a draft of the report._
 __set down<sup>1</sup>__ To seat, to cause to sit.
-__set in stone__ No longer changeable. _The agreement is not yet set in stone._ _Our mindset is never set in stone, but constantly in flux._
+__set in stone__ :two: No longer changeable. _The agreement is not yet set in stone._ _Our mindset is never set in stone, but constantly in flux._
+__set the ball rolling__ (start the ball rolling) To set something, often a process, in motion; to act to cause something to begin. _I think it will be easier to become comfortable driving now that I’ve set the ball rolling with driving lessons._ _I’ll set the ball rolling with the icing while you mix the cake batter._
+__set the bar__
 __set the pace__
 __set the stage for something__ To make something likely to happen. _Family problems in childhood set the stage for unsuccessful relationships in adult life._
 __set the table__
 __seventh heaven__ :two::astonished: A state of bliss or extreme happiness. _A spa treatment in a luxury hotel with no kids—this is seventh heaven!_
+__seventh-inning stretch__ _baseball_ A tradition taking place in the middle (between the top and bottom) of the seventh inning during which the audience stands up to stretch and sing along to music, traditionally “Take Me Out to the Ball Game.”
 __shake a leg__ :two::hammer:
 __shake off__ Free oneself or get rid of something or someone, as in _I’ve had a hard time shaking off this cold_, or _She forged ahead, shaking off all the other runners._
+__shake something off__
 __shake up__ :three::hammer:
 __shaken up__ Greatly startled, shocked, or upset. _I was very shaken up after the car accident.
 I couldn’t even speak properly to the police for about an hour._
 __shame on (one)__ An expression of condemnation, often an angry or disappointed one. _Shame on her for taking advantage of your feelings like that!_ _Fool me once, shame on you.
 Fool me twice, shame on me._